Who's Behind Listverse?

-This list takes a look at the 10 most seminal, historical and influential events in the evolution of the United States of America.
+This list looks at the 10 most seminal, historical, and influential events in the evolution of the United States of America.
 The lister tried to include 5 good and 5 bad events, but the bad won the numbers game.
 Readers of other nations are encouraged to submit lists of their own nations’ most important events.

 In hindsight, this seems the only way America’s worst moment could end.
-After some 600,000 American men had died of wounds, or grossly unsanitary medical practice, Lincoln gave his second inaugural address, the famous “charity for all” speech, on March 4, 1865, one month before his death.
-There is a photograph of him giving this speech, which also shows John Wilkes Booth standing above and behind him, on a balcony.
+After some 600,000 American men had died of wounds or grossly unsanitary medical practice, Abraham Lincoln gave his second inaugural address, the famous “charity for all” speech, on March 4, 1865, one month before his death.
+There is a photograph of him giving this speech, showing John Wilkes Booth standing above and behind him on a balcony.
 Lincoln ended his speech with these words: “With malice toward none; with charity for all;…let us strive on to finish the work we are in; to bind up the nation’s wounds; to care for him who shall have borne the battle, and for his widow, and his orphan.”

 Atzerodt lost his nerve and fled without attacking Johnson.
 Powell successfully entered Seward’s home, knocked out his son, broke into Seward’s bedroom, shoving aside his wife, and stabbed him wildly in the dark.
 Seward was severely injured from a fall out of his carriage, and a splint he wore for his broken jaw is all that protected his throat from the knife.
 Powell then ran out into the night.
 Seward did not die.

-It is risky to take pride in weaponry, lest doing so lead people to believe that the proud are villains.
+It is risky to take pride in weaponry, lest doing so leads people to believe that the proud are villains.
 America is not a land of evil people.
-But like all nations of peoples, Americans are warlike, and proud of their almighty ability to defend themselves “against all enemies, foreign and domestic.”
+But like all nations of peoples, Americans are warlike and proud of their almighty ability to defend themselves “against all enemies, foreign and domestic.”

 To that end, scientists, led by Robert Oppenheimer and Enrico Fermi, labored diligently for some 6 years developing nuclear physics to an understanding requisite to crank out a weapon of unfathomable power.
 The whole project was given a big headstart by Dr. Albert Einstein, who signed a letter written by Leo Szilard, which was sent to F. D. Roosevelt, advising him that the Nazis were probably trying their best to invent a nuclear weapon, which they would certainly use on the civilian population of some large city, probably London or Moscow (or on a large population of Jews).